How to Speak Formal English: Just Swap These Polite Words for Ones You Already Know!

-Formal English should be used at the workplace and school, with people you don’t know very well and any other situation where you want to appear professional and polite.
+Formal English should be used at the workplace and school, with people you don’t know very well and in any other situation where you want to appear professional and polite.

 There are some English words that you might use all the time, without realizing there are more formal alternatives.